XanaduAI/Xanadu-Quantum-Codebook/nodes/H.1/Lesson.md

 Most physical laws are continuous, in the sense that they act on systems that cannot be split into a finite set of components.
 In contrast, most computers (though not all, e.g., a slide rule) are *discrete*, acting only on a finite number of components.
 So to turn continuous laws into discrete computations, we need to *approximate*.
 The better we want our approximation to be, the more computing power we will need, measured either in computing steps or memory allocation.
 Computing power therefore turns out to be a major limiting factor in how well we can understand the complicated physical systems around us.

 Let's talk about some broad classes of black boxes.
 The first is **classical deterministic systems**, where a given input always produces the same output.
-"Classical" here refers to "classical physics", the set of Natural laws governing the macroscopic world and with which we are most familiar.
-Most of classical physics, from mechanics to electromagnetism to gravity, takes the form a classical deterministic box.
+"Classical" here refers to "classical physics", the set of natural laws governing the macroscopic world and with which we are most familiar.
+Most of classical physics, from mechanics to electromagnetism to gravity, takes the form of a classical deterministic box.

 <img src="pics/deterministic.svg" width="450px">

-Our model problem will involve coins, though really, this is just a colorful way to talk about binary digits.
+Our model problem will involve coins, though really, this is just a colourful way to talk about binary digits.
 So, let's consider a system of $n$ coins lying on a table.
 Each coin can be in one of two states: heads ($0$) or tails ($1$).
 We will describe the state of the system by a vector of $n$ bits, $\mathbf{x} = (x_1, x_2, \ldots, x_n) \in \{0, 1\}^n.$

 ---